4d/docs/website/translated_docs/es/Concepts/identifiers.md

 APPLY TO SELECTION([Employees];INCREASE SALARIES)
 ```

-**Tip:** It is a good programming technique to adopt the same naming convention as the one used by 4D for built-in methods.
+**Consejo:** es una buena técnica de programación adoptar la misma convención de nomenclatura que la utilizada por 4D para los métodos integrados.
 Use uppercase characters for naming your methods; however if a method returns a value, capitalize the first character of its name.
 By doing so, when you reopen a project for maintenance after a few months, you will already know if a method returns a result by simply looking at its name in the Explorer window.

  > When you call a method, you just type its name.
 However, some 4D built-in commands, such as `ON EVENT CALL`, as well as all plug-in commands, expect the name of a method as a string when a method parameter is passed.

 Examples:

 ```4d
-    //This command expects a method (function) or formula QUERY BY FORMULA([aTable];Special query)
+    //Este comando espera un método (función) o una fórmula QUERY BY FORMULA([aTable];Special query)
-    //This command expects a method (procedure) or statement APPLY TO SELECTION([Employees];INCREASE SALARIES)
+    //Este comando espera un método (procedimiento) o una instrucción APPLY TO SELECTION([Employees];INCREASE SALARIES)
-    //But this command expects a method name
+    //Pero este comando espera un nombre de método
 ON EVENT CALL("HANDLE EVENTS")
 ```